Out-Law / Your Daily Need-To-Know

 The representative claim procedure was in focus in the case of Lloyd v Google, in which the Supreme Court handed down judgment in November 2021.
 The case concerned a claim brought by Richard Lloyd, a former executive director of consumer magazine Which?, relating to Google's placing of advertising tracking cookies on iPhones using Apple's 'Safari' browser in England and Wales between June 2011 and February 2012.

-In a unanimous decision, the Supreme Court stressed that damages at common law are designed to compensate claimants for the loss which they have actually suffered, so that in most cases there will need to be an individualised assessment of what has happened to each individual class member.
+In a unanimous decision, the Supreme Court rejected Mr Lloyd's attempt to use the representative action procedure, stressing that damages at common law are designed to compensate claimants for the loss which they have actually suffered, so that in most cases there will need to be an individualised assessment of what has happened to each individual class member.
 A representative action is usually an unsuitable vehicle for this because individual class members do not participate in such an action.
-The Supreme Court rejected Lloyd’s attempt to get around this by arguing that damages should be awarded for “loss of control”, finding this inconsistent with the wording of the relevant data protection legislation.
-Likewise, the court rejected Lloyd’s “lowest common denominator” analysis.
-It held that it would always be necessary, in order for a claim on behalf of a given individual to meet the threshold for an award of damages, to establish the extent of any unlawful processing in the case of that individual data subject.
+The Supreme Court rejected Lloyd’s attempt to get around this by arguing that damages should be awarded for each individual's “loss of control” over their data, finding this inconsistent with the wording of the relevant data protection legislation.
+Likewise, the court rejected Lloyd’s argument that each class member should be entitled to a uniform sum in damages, assessed on a “lowest common denominator” basis which did not take into account their personal circumstances.
+The Supreme Court held that it would be necessary, in order for a claim on behalf of a given individual to meet the threshold for an award of damages, to establish the extent of any unlawful processing in the case of that individual data subject.

-The Supreme Court’s judgment confirms that the representative action route is a challenging one for mass claims.
 The procedure may still be suitable in cases where all class members have clearly suffered the same loss, for example where they have all been overcharged by the same amount.

 Managing similar claims together

-The court can also use its case management powers to consolidate proceedings which were brought by different claimants or manage them together, often using sample or test cases to decide issues of law or fact which are common across the claims.
+The court can also use its case management powers to consolidate proceedings brought by different claimants or manage them together, often using sample or test cases to decide issues of law or fact which are common across the claims.

 This route gives the parties and courts flexibility to design the most appropriate procedure for the particular case.
 However, it is generally likely to be more appropriate for disputes where the defendant(s) are likely to face only a small number of claimant law firms on the other side or where the common issues of fact or law amongst the claims are not sufficiently material to justify the making of a Group Litigation Order (see below).
 The outcome of test cases does not automatically resolve other cases, albeit it will influence their resolution.
 Again, potential joint costs exposures in relation to the common issues may be a drawback for claimants, although the court may be willing to apportion costs liabilities between them.